ashtothesheep/T1A2-Portfolio/README.md

 Other than the above sites, I also used other tools to help me cover the assignment:

--Figma for wireframes
+- Figma for wireframes
--Draw.io for sitemap
+- Draw.io for sitemap
--Netlify for deployment
+- Netlify for deployment
--GoogleDocs for the slide-deck
+- GoogleDocs for the slide-deck

-I think those cover the resources I used, hopefully didn't miss anything, but google is a powerful and very useful tool for troubleshooting along the way.
  ---